lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^

 - Complete transition of Antu to summit.
-  This task is required before many of the tier 2 tasks can make significant process.
+  This task is required before many of the Tier 2 tasks can make significant process.
-  Specifically because the Rapid analysis framework will run on this cluster.
+  This is because because the Rapid Analysis framework will run on this cluster.

 Tier 2:
 ^^^^^^^
-The following are in order of importance, but again are fairly parallelizable.
+The following are in order of importance, but again are largely parallelizable between various parties.

-- Setup Camera Diagnostic Cluster
+- Setup and configure the Camera Diagnostic Cluster.
-  This includes starting to run the low level diagnostics, then progressing on the alert infrastructure.
+  This includes running and publishing the low level diagnostics, then progressing on the alert infrastructure.
 -  Deploy the Rapid Analysis framework on Antu
    Initial efforts should be focused on development of interfaces and not speed.
    Capabilities of each part can be expanded incrementally.
-   Early testing can just store metric values in the butler.
+   Early testing can store metric values in the Butler.
-- Develop database(s) in Sasquatch for Rapid Analysis Metrics
+- Develop database(s) in Sasquatch for archiving the Rapid Analysis Metrics
 - Define alert framework for the alarming metrics and for when processed images are available

 Once the above are completed, then the following can be performed: